 A brand may share some inspiring piece of work with an agency.
 An agency might send over an interesting article about something in a brand’s industry.
 (We still trade GIFS and inside jokes with clients we haven’t worked with for a while.
 Even though we may not be collaborating right now, it helps us maintain our camaraderie.)
 This symbiotic relationship keeps the wheels turning on both sides, and that only helps create better content in the long run.

-If you want a few more tips on creating more effective marketing, with or without an agency, here are a few posts you might like:
+If you want a few more tips on creating more effective marketing, with or without an agency, you can learn more about how to:

-- Learn about the content strategy we used to increase our leads 78% in 6 months.
+- Improve your strategy.
+Learn about the content strategy we used to increase our leads 78% in 6 months, and find out how to create your own content strategy.